Space industry of India: Emergence of the private sector

 The Indian space program emerged as an economic sector with government-backed investments with official institutions in the military and civilian administrations over decades of engineering.
 Over four decades, ISRO continued transferring technologies to small and medium enterprises (SMEs), leading to there being over 500 suppliers of various components in 2017.

-In 1980s, various foreign multinational companies started to work with Indian firms to market their geospatial products in India.
 India's IT industry started engaging in this sector in the 1990s.
 The Department of Space actively promoted the growth of the sector, leading to the establishment of the manufacturing of various systems.
 Large mapping projects for various civilian and military requirements were outsourced by the government, which drove the growth of India's private space sector.
 However, the private sector still played a supporting role, while the government continued to dominate the space sector.

 In the late 2010s, a large number of startups started to emerge throughout the country with their own proposals and concepts to develop various satellite technologies and rockets.

 A range of initiatives to deregulate the private space sector were introduced by Narendra Modi's cabinet in June 2020, and the Indian National Space Promotion and Authorisation Centre (INSPACe) was established for incubating technology into private firms, known as Non-Government Private Entities (NGPEs) by DOS.
 NGPEs were included as a crucial part of ISRO's Space Communication Policy draft issued in October 2020.
 As of 2021, a new Space Activities Bill and a space policy are being drafted by NALSAR Centre for Aerospace and Defence laws to regulate space manufacturing and the legal aspects of the industry in India.

+An amendment was made in the FDI policy for space sector through a gazette notification dated April 16, 2024, called the Foreign Exchange Management (Non-debt Instruments) (Third Amendment) Rules, 2024.
+The liberalized entry routes under the amended policy are aimed at attracting potential investors in the Indian companies in space.
+As per them, up to 74 per cent FDI for satellite manufacturing & operation, satellite data products and ground segment & user segment are allowed under automatic route.
+Beyond 74 per cent these activities are under government route.
+FDI up to 49 per cent is allowed for launch vehicles and associated systems or subsystems, creation of spaceports for launching and receiving spacecraft are under automatic route but beyond 49 per cent government permission would be required.
+The cabinet on February 21 had allowed 74% foreign direct investment (FDI) under automatic route for satellite manufacturing, up to 49% under automatic route for launch vehicles, and up to 100% under automatic route for manufacturing of components and systems.

+The new rules will come into effect from April 16 2024.

 Throughout this time, various nondisclosure agreements and tech transfers have been taking place between ISRO and private entities.